 set his empty backpack down on the desk next to his textbooks, and

 walked over to the table next to his bed.
-He bent down, throwing
+He bent down and threw

 away an empty paper plate that once held chocolate cake into a

 trash can next to the drawer.
 He pulled up a cord that dangled

 next to it, and clicked the small plastic switch attached to it,